"Antoinette Brim-Bell from West Haven is Connecticut’s 8th State Poet Laureate."

 In These Women You Gave Me, Antoinette Brim employs a meticulous, lyric sensibility to remind readers of the first women of the Bible and the roles women in the Judeo-Christian tradition have occupied since.
 This is a bold symphony to Lilith, the first woman, who “has read the Book and found her name erased.”
 Eve, the second wife, submits; Lilith owns her name, her reflection, her body, and soul.
 Brim counters the erasure with a brilliant light and language that empowers all women, that gives cause for each reader to consider that the story is often not fully told.

-Additionally, Brim-Bell has hosted a series of Black History Month television programs for the OneWorld Progressive Institute and is a former guest host of Patrick Oliver’s Literary Nation Talk Radio (KABF 88.3, Little Rock) for which she interviewed a variety of entertainers, literary figures, political pundits and community developers.
-A sought-after speaker, editor, educator, and consultant, Brim-Bell is a Professor of English at Capital Community College.
+Additionally, Brim-Bell hosted a series of Black History Month television programs for the OneWorld Progressive Institute.
+She is also a former guest host of Patrick Oliver’s Literary Nation Talk Radio (KABF 88.3, Little Rock), for which she interviewed a variety of entertainers, literary figures, political pundits, and community developers.
+A sought-after speaker, editor, educator, and consultant, Brim-Bell is a Professor of English at Capital Community College in Hartford, CT.

 "... a fierce poet at the peak of her powers..."